Miller School of Medicine: Rankings

 The University of Miami Miller School of Medicine received $149.5 million in NIH funding in 2019.

 As of 2024, U.S. News & World Report listed the school among the second-tier medical schools for research in the U.S.

 The school has contributed to research in ophthalmology, with EduRank recognizing its performance in 2022.

+Bascom Palmer Eye Institute has been ranked the number one Ophthalmology hospital in the world 24 times.
+It was the number one Ophthalmology hospital for the last 22 years, as of 2025, as ranked by USNews and world report.

 Holtz Children's Hospital has been mentioned in national assessments for select pediatric specialties.
 Similarly, in 2018, the Bascom Palmer Eye Institute was noted by Expertscape for its involvement in Type 1 diabetes care.

 The University of Miami Physical Therapy Department has been historically ranked among the nation's best by U.S. News and World Report.

 Academic and research programs

 The University of Miami Miller School of Medicine is a research institution.
 It is affiliated with Jackson Memorial Hospital, a major teaching hospital in Miami, Florida.
 Its academic and research programs include: